 - Mail.
 Any items from employee work stations or faculty mailboxes used by school employees, faculty members, or other students;

 - Computer Time/Access.
 School computer time, computer software, or computer access;

 - Library Materials.
 School library materials.

-D. Plagiarism.
 Plagiarism means knowingly presenting all or part of another’s work as one’s own, either for credit or for publication.
 Plagiarism includes, but is not limited to, the following: